-The consolidated financial statements of Ferrellgas, Inc. as of April 30, 1994 and July 31, 1993 and 1992 and for the nine months ended April 30, 1994 and for each of the three years in the period ended July 31, 1993 included in this Prospectus and the related financial statement schedules included elsewhere in the Registration Statement have been audited by Deloitte & Touche LLP, independent auditors, as stated in their reports appearing herein and elsewhere in the Registration Statement (which reports expressed an unqualified opinion and included an explanatory paragraph concerning an uncertainty involving an income tax matter) and have been so included in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements of Ferrellgas, Inc. as of June 30, 1994 and July 31, 1993 and for the eleven months ended June 30, 1994 and for each of the two years in the period ended July 31, 1993 included in this Prospectus and the related financial statement schedules included elsewhere in the Registration Statement have been audited by Deloitte & Touche LLP, independent auditors, as stated in their reports appearing herein and elsewhere in the Registration Statement (which reports expressed an unqualified opinion and included an explanatory paragraph concerning an uncertainty involving an income tax matter) and have been so included in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.

-The balance sheet of Ferrellgas Partners, L.P. as of April 27, 1994, included in this Prospectus has been audited by Deloitte & Touche LLP, independent auditors, as stated in their report appearing herein, and has been so included in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements of Ferrellgas Partners, L.P. as of July 31, 1994, and for the period from inception (April 19, 1994) to July 31, 1994, included in this Prospectus and the related financial statement schedules included elsewhere in the Registration Statement have been audited by Deloitte & Touche LLP, independent auditors, as stated in their reports appearing herein and elsewhere in the Registration Statement, and have been so included in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.